Our Staff

 Raymond Farrell, Regional Manager, New York

 Raymond Farrell is a herpetologist and turtle ecologist.
-He has worked for Herpetological Associates for over twenty-five years.
-Ray’s specialty is with the ecology of endangered and threatened turtles of the Northeast, and is recognized as a qualified bog turtle surveyor in New Jersey, New York, and Pennsylvania.
-He has assisted with research on the bog turtle, wood turtle, timber rattlesnake, pine snake, and corn snake.
-Radiotelemetry and monitoring snake movements, plotting animal locations with GPS, presence or absence surveys, and habitat analysis were included as part of these projects.
-Ray graduated from the American Institute of Banking and majored in Accounting and Finance at Pace University.
+Ray has worked for Herpetological Associates for over twenty-five years.
+Ray’s specialty is the ecology of endangered and threatened turtles of the Northeast, and he is recognized as a qualified Bog Turtle surveyor in New Jersey, New York, and Pennsylvania.
+He has assisted with research on the Bog Turtle, Wood Turtle, Red-bellied Turtle, Timber Rattlesnake, Pine Snake and Corn Snake.
+He has conducted radiotelemetry and monitoring of snake and turtle movements, plotting animal locations with GPS, presence or absence surveys, and habitat analysis.

 Ted Gordon